bacota-github/scarm/README.md

 ## Current Status

-At the moment, Scarm has exactly one user, and that's me.
+At the moment, Scarm has exactly one user, and that's me :)

 Scarm supports Postgresql, Mysql, and Hsqldb.
 I test with 9.6, 5.7, and 2.4.0 r espectively.

+A Scala 2.12 package is deployed to maven central as com.vivi.scarm.

 ## Extended Example